 January 2, 2014 Dear Agent:

-Backtalk, a 53,000-word upper-MG character-driven novel, stages Bria Marie Lockhead, 13, who’s about to begin junior high and is determined to change her life from the sick-kid status she was branded throughout elementary school.
+In Backtalk, a 53,000-word middle grade novel,thirteen-year-old Bria Marie Lockhead, i is determined to begin junior high with none of the “sick kid” stigma that branded her throughout elementary school.
+[Tried to pare down the language a bit and give it a little more potency.]
 The docs say she's cancer-free, and she's going to show everyone she's more than a mere survivor.
+[To what end?
+It might help if there’s something specific she has her eye on accomplishing, someone to tell the reader (agent/editor) toward what horizon she’s pointed herself here.]

 Out for a walk in the neighborhood, she finds a boy fallen from his bicycle, dying.
-Unable to help him, she feels like a failure.
-This tragedy shocks her into beginning to notice suffering all around her.
-At the funeral she decides that by the end of seventh grade, she will learn all 431 names of the kids at her new school and write their stories for the newspaper.
-Turns out people want to hear her story, too, and—painful as it is—she must revisit those years in the hospital and being bullied at school.
+This tragedy shocks her into noticing suffering all around her.
+At the boy’s funeral she decides that by the end of seventh grade, she will learn all 431 names of the kids at her new school and write their stories for the newspaper.
+[Help us understand here WHY she feels driven to do this and what she hopes will come of it for her.]

+Though driven to flee the painful past, Bria learns that she must share her own story in order to earn the trust of her new classmates and create the life she wants.
+Difficult as it is, she must revisit those years in the hospital and being bullied at school.
 She must face the memories of feeling stupid, ugly and rejected.

-Though driven to flee the painful past, Bria learns that she must share her own story in order to earn the trust of her new classmates and create the life she wants.
+[Moved this line to help avoid repetition between the two paragraphs.]

 Backtalk can sit on the shelf next to After Iris by Natasha Farrant, Counting by 7s by Holly Goldberg Sloan, After Ever After by Jordan Sonnenblick, Stranded by Ben Michaelson, and books by Karen Hesse such as Rifka and Out of the Dust—coming-of-age stories that present a character struggling with loss and yearning to belong.
+[Nice]

 I have published poetry and feature articles, earned an MFA, and recently studied intensively with Donald Maass.
 While teaching college English I coordinated a literary series for ten years and sat in on workshops by many visiting poets and writers.
 I’m a member of SCBWI.
+[Great, effective.]

 Thank you for your time and consideration.

+[Would suggest keeping this in business letter formatting and not adding an indent before each paragraph.]

 Deborah Woehrmann